Formal-Systems-Laboratory/fsl.cs.illinois.edu/index.md

 You want to work on these topics?
 See [Grigore Rosu]({{site.baseurl}}/people/grigore-rosu/index.html)'s list of [Open Problems and Challenges](https://hdl.handle.net/2142/95775).

 [Department of Computer Science]: https://cs.illinois.edu
-[University of Illinois at Urbana-Champaign]: https://illinois.edu
+[University of Illinois Urbana-Champaign]: https://illinois.edu